swarm-game/swarm/TUTORIAL.md

 -----

-Ultimately, the `build` command is not special syntax, but just a function that takes two arguments: a string, and a delayed command.
-We can actually see the type of the `build` command (or any command) by just typing it at the prompt, without hitting `Enter`.
+Ultimately, the `build` command is not special syntax, but just a function that takes an argument representing a delayed command.
+We can actually see the type of the `build` command (or any command) by typing it at the prompt, without hitting `Enter`.
 Any time the expression currently typed at the prompt parses and type checks, the REPL will show you the type of the expression in the upper right, like
 this: